-- Short Film: Film should be less than 60 min.
+- Best Short Film: The film should be less than 60 min.
+It's considered short once it's less than 60 mins

-- Student Film: This category is set to award student filmmakers thus, the film must be made entirely by students.
-Evidence of a student card and an email confirmation from a head of department is a must.
+- Best Student Film (The Inspire Award): This category is set to award student filmmakers thus, the film must be made entirely by students and without financial or technical support from broadcasters.
+Evidence of a student card and an email confirmation from the Head of the department is a must.

-- Women in Film: Film must have a predominant female crew.
-Either the Producer, Director, Cinematographer and/or Writer must be a woman.
-Any three of the above.
+- Best Women in Film: Film must have a predominantly female crew.
+Any three of the Producer, directors, cinematographers, and/or Writers must be women.

-- Africa Rising: Film that connects to the special story of Africa and stories that highlight special issues peculiar to the continent of Africa.
+- Best African Film (The Black Star Award): Film that connects to the special story of Africa and stories that highlight special issues peculiar to the continent of Africa.
+Films must have a predominantly African crew.
+Any three of the Producer, directors, cinematographers, and/or Writers must be Africans.

 BSIFF conducts a dual-prong selection process.
-Kindly note that should your film enter the second selection phase, you may be requested to send in a hard-copy.
-This does not indicate the final selection of your film.
-The process enables a smooth viewing of your film to ensure the best of chances for your film.
-Your refusal to send in a hard copy may not affect the chances of your film to enter the final selection phase.
+Kindly note that should your film enter the second selection phase, you may be requested to send in a hard copy.

-To submit your film, kindly send us a URL link - and one DVD copy (optional).
-The Festival requires that all films in addition to sending a hard-copy, be submitted via a password-protected streaming URL link.
-Links must remain active and accessible through to September 2018.
+To submit your film, kindly send us a password-protected streaming URL link.
+Links must remain active and accessible through September 2022.
 A downloadable version of the film must be available on the same streaming link (this is important in the event that there is difficulty in streaming your film).

 Please prepare this link in advance of beginning your online film entry form.
 (If you are unable or unwilling to submit your film by URL link, contact the Festival programming team to discuss an alternate method of entry).
 You may send an email to firstname.lastname@example.org

-If your film is selected, you will be required to send in mpeg 4 or DVD copy.
-DCP is encouraged if you have it.
+NB: All films must have been completed after January 1, 2019.
+If your film is selected, you will be required to send in an MP4 copy.

 To be eligible for consideration: